-- For buildings, see clause X.X; for silos, tanks and water towers, see clause X.X.
-For common encoding combinations, see clause X.X.
-For wind turbines, see clause X.X.
-For flare stacks on offshore platforms, - The feature association Structure/Equipment (see clause X.X) must only be used with Landmark features if the main purpose of the structure is to act as an aid to navigation (for example a lighthouse). - A water tower must be encoded, where required, using the feature Silo/Tank (see clause X.X). - A ruined landmark should be encoded in the same way as the feature in good condition, but with attribute condition = 2 (ruined). - Radio and television masts and towers are likely to be visible over long distances and should be encoded as landmarks, even when well inland.
-They will usually carry air obstruction lights. - To aid identification of landmarks by the mariner it may be useful to add the height of the top of the structure above ground level (vertical length) or above the general height datum (height). - Buildings constructed as places of worship often form significant landmarks; their size and structure Buildings constructed as places of worsnip often form significant farminance, their often conspicuous.
-These buildings when known to Deleted: August 2016 be prominent or conspicuous should be encoded up to several miles inland (see Figure below, examples (a) and (b).
+- For buildings, see clause 6.2; for silos, tanks and water towers, see clause 7.3.
+For common encoding combinations, see clause 7.1.
+For wind turbines, see clause 7.4.
+For flare stacks on offshore platforms, see clause 14.1.1. - The feature association Structure/Equipment (see clause 25.14) must only be used with Landmark features if the main purpose of the structure is to act as an aid to navigation (for example a lighthouse). - A water tower must be encoded, where required, using the feature Silo/Tank (see clause 7.3). - A ruined landmark should be encoded in the same way as the feature in good condition, but with attribute condition = 2 (ruined). - Radio and television masts and towers are likely to be visible over long distances and should be encoded as landmarks, even when well inland.
+They will usually carry air obstruction lights. - To aid identification of landmarks by the mariner it may be useful to add the height of the top of the structure above ground level (vertical length) or above the general height datum (height). - Buildings constructed as places of worship often form significant landmarks; their size and structure incorporating towers, spires, cupolas, etc often render them conspicuous.
+These buildings when known to be prominent or conspicuous should be encoded up to several miles inland (see Figure 7.1 below, examples (a) and (b).

 - The attribute category of special purpose mark should only be used if the Landmark is used as the front or rear lead for a transit, clearing line or measured distance, or for a leading line.
-Values for category of special purpose mark such as 16 (leading mark), 17 (measured distance mark) or 41 (clearing mark) in particular should be used for these purposes.
-See also clause X.X. - For landmarks located in navigable water, the Boolean attribute in the water must be set to True to indicate that the feature is to be included in the ECDIS Base Display.
-Where such structures are located in the water it is not required to encode any supporting structures (for example piles). - When a building is shown as a surface, indicating its true shape, and it is required to encode a prominent feature such as a tower or spire that is part of the structure, two features must be created (see Figure below): - a Building feature of type surface for the main building, - a Landmark feature of type point for the prominent feature.
+Values for category of special purpose mark such as 16 (leading mark), 17 (measured distance mark) or 41 (clearing mark) in particular should be used for these purposes. - For landmarks located in navigable water, the Boolean attribute in the water must be set to True to indicate that the feature is to be included in the ECDIS Base Display.
+Where such structures are located in the water it is not required to encode any supporting structures (for example piles). - When a building is shown as a surface, indicating its true shape, and it is required to encode a prominent feature such as a tower or spire that is part of the structure, two features must be created (see Figure 7.1 (b) below): - a Building feature of type surface for the main building, - a Landmark feature of type point for the prominent feature.